myklst/terraform-provider-st-alicloud/README.md

-Terraform Custom Provider for Alibaba Cloud
+Terraform Custom Provider for Alibaba Cloud1
 ===========================================

 This Terraform custom provider is designed for own use case scenario.